stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

 callback) created with `midi.create()` or `midi.createNRPN()`; `rack.onMidiMessage`
 also receives the incoming message as handle `0`/implicit first arg (Lua: index `0`, QuickJs: same convention).

+**The store holds at most 32 live handles per callback.** Once it is full, `midi.create()`, `midi.clone()`, and `midi.createNRPN()` raise a script error that aborts the rest of the callback.
+Messages already marked for send before the error are still flushed, so a multi-message sequence (e.g. an NRPN pair, or a wide chord release) can be emitted partially — a message created but never sent is dropped.
+Keep callbacks within the cap, or create/send in batches (one handle per message, per the send-once rule below).

 - `midi.create()` → new empty message handle.
 - `midi.clone(msg)` → new message handle carrying an independent copy of